scanoss/sbom-workbench/README.md

 `  "CA_CERT": "<certificate_path>"`

+You can disable any SSL errors, to do so you can change this option to true

+`"IGNORE_CERT_ERRORS:"true"`

 ## Contributing

 SCANOSS Audit Workbench is an open source project, and we love to receive contributions from our community.
 There are many ways to contribute.
 For more information see the [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).